 9. Inconsistencies in the plans for the evening

-When you ask your teen what he or she will be doing that night, or what they did the previous night and the answers don’t jive, you might be getting some double talk.
+When parents ask their teen what they will be doing that night, or what they did the previous night and the answers don’t jive, they might be getting some double talk.
 If so, their teen may be hiding alcohol use from their parents.

 10. Finding “spots” on the ping pong table from beer pong